SocketCluster/socketcluster/socketcluster-protocol.md

 Authentication layer is responsible for means of acquiring and storing an authentication token on client side, as well as for transfering previously acquired authentication token to server for processing.

 Authentication process in SocketCluster is deeply customizable.
 You could implement and use in your SocketCluster client virtually any authentication strategy for your application.
-Here let's review the default SocketCluster authentication strategy, which uses JWT as the authentication token and transfers it to server via WebSockets connection within [Handshake](#Handshake) event.
+Here let's review the default SocketCluster authentication strategy, which uses JWT as the authentication token and transfers it to server via WebSockets connection within Handshake event.

 ### Token acquisition

-For more in depth knowledge how to initiate authentication process visit https://socketcluster.io/docs/authentication
+For more in depth knowledge on authentication process visit https://socketcluster.io/docs/authentication
 API example from `socketcluster-server` v17:
 ```js
 socket.setAuthToken({username: 'Alice', channels: []})